7 Best Ear Thermometers of 2026

 How often should I replace probe covers on an ear thermometer?

 Probe covers should be replaced after every single use — they are single-use disposable hygiene items, not reusable shields.
 Reusing a probe cover risks cross-contaminating the measurement (transferring ear canal debris that can affect the reading) and spreading pathogens between family members.
 Most Braun ThermoScan models include 21 covers; the Femometer includes 24.
 Replacement covers for Braun ThermoScan models (LF-40, compatible with all ThermoScan generations) are widely available on Amazon in boxes of 40 or 80.
 Budget approximately 5 to 10 cents per cover depending on pack size.
 For a family that takes temperatures twice weekly during illness season, a 40-pack typically lasts a full year.
+A few units, including the yuwell, use a probe-cover-free design that you wipe down with alcohol between uses instead.

 Related Articles